10 Minute Dirt Cake

 • OREO cookies

-While this recipe omits the butter and cream cheese of the original the overall flavor is very similar (and it’s actually less caloric too!) and the faster serving time was definitely a bonus!
+Even without the cream cheese and butter of the original recipe , the overall flavor is very similar (and it’s actually lower in calories too!), and the faster serving time is definitely a bonus!

 Step by step

-1. Combine the pudding mix and milk in a mixer and mix on medium speed for 5 minutes.
+1. Using a stand mixer (affiliate link), combine the pudding mix and milk and mix on a medium speed for 5 minutes.

-2. Meanwhile, use a blender (affiliate link) or food processor to crumb the OREOs, setting aside extra whole OREOs for garnish if you wish.
-You can also crumb the OREOs by placing them in a gallon bag and using a roller to break them up.
+2. Meanwhile, use a blender (affiliate link) or food processor to crumb the OREOs, setting aside extra whole OREOs for garnish, if desired.
+You can also crush the OREOs by placing them in a gallon bag and using a roller to break them up.

 3. Fold the whipped cream into the pudding until blended, then add 2/3 cup of the crushed OREOs to the mixture and stir to mix.